12 Natural Home Remedies For Hair Growth And Thickness

 Coconut oil has the ability to reduce the loss of protein from damaged hair (1).
-Coconut Oil can penetrate the hair shaft and reduce hair loss.
+Coconut Oil can penetrate the hair shaft, providing a boost of nourishment, and reducing hair loss.
 This property of coconut oil may help reverse the effect of harsh chemical products.

 What You Can Do: Take 2 tablespoons of coconut oil in your palm and massage it into your scalp.
 You can leave it on for about an hour and then wash it off thoroughly using a mild cleanser or shampoo.
 Do this at least twice a week.

-Amla or gooseberry has been found to have a proliferative effect on the dermal papilla cells (DPC) of the hair follicles.
+Amla or gooseberry is a commonly used ingredient in Ayurvedic medicine.
+It has been found to have a proliferative effecti XThe process where cells divide and increase in number by multiplying and producing new tissue that helps in their growth. on the dermal papilla cells (DPC) of the hair follicles.
 Thus, gooseberries might promote hair growth by extending the anagen phase (active growth phase) of the hair growth cycle (2).

 What You Can Do: Take some amla oil in your palms and massage it into your scalp.
-You can leave it on your scalp for an hour (or more) and then rinse it off thoroughly.
-Do this twice a week.
+You can leave it on for an hour (or more) and then rinse it off thoroughly.
+Do this twice a week for enhanced scalp health.

 Yogurt is a rich source of probiotics and may facilitate robust hair growth and prevent damage to hair.
 A study done on mice found that it increases the number of subcuticular follicles, thus yielding more luxuriant fur (3).
 Therefore, it may also help boost hair growth in humans.